andre-maree/Microflow/README.md

    - **IsHttpGet**: Http post to micro-service endpoint if false
    - **CalloutTimeoutSeconds**: This is for how long to wait for the http callout, no cloud costs are incurred during the wait
    - **CallbackTimeoutSeconds**: This is for how long an action callback will wait, it can be set for any time span and no cloud costs are incurred during the wait
+   - **ScaleGroupId**: This is used to identify steps that are in a scale group, the maximum concurrent instances per scale group is looked up and used to throttle the concurrent step instance count in the scale group, call the Microwflow Api "api/ScaleGroup/{scaleGroupId}/{maxInstanceCount}" to set the maximum number of concurrent step instances for the scale group
    - **SubSteps**: These are the sub steps that are dependent on this step
    - **RetryOptions**: Set this to do retries for the micro-service end-point call